Doctors and Players for NFL Cannabis Reform

 On November 8, 2016, California, Maine, Massachusetts and Nevada legalized marijuana for personal consumption.
 They joined Colorado, Washington, Oregon, Alaska and the District of Columbia, where it was already legal for adults.
 That represents about 25% of the US population, and includes seven NFL franchises.
 Regardless, the NFL still prohibits its players from using cannabis in these states where it is now completely legal.

 In solidarity with many current and former NFL players, we recently submitted an Open Letter to the NFL.
 We recommend that the NFL and its Physicians Society:

 - treat cannabis like alcohol under the Policy

 - consider medical marijuana as an alternative to opioids for pain management

 - support promising research into potential neuroprotective effects of cannabinoids

 - play a leading role in addressing the overprescription of opioids across the league

 We also make the following observations.
-This season alone, 19 NFL players have been suspended for violations of the Policy.
+Each year, many NFL players are suspended for violations of the Policy.
 Almost all are African-American.
 A failed marijuana test accounts for many, if not most, of the suspensions.
 The disproportionate impact of the war on drugs is beyond dispute at the national level, with blacks proving almost four times more likely than whites to be arrested for cannabis possession.
 A Major League Baseball player would have to fail multiple tests before being sanctioned, almost exclusively with fines.
-The National Hockey League does not even test all its players for cannabis.
+The National Hockey League does not suspend players who test positive for cannabis.
 Incidentally, both leagues are predominantly comprised of white players.
 Only the NFL and the NBA—the two leagues with the higher concentrations of African-American players, at 68% and 74% respectively—routinely discipline their players with suspension and banishment.
-As physicians, we are here to promote the health and safety of players who frankly deserve better.
+As physicians, we are here to promote the health and safety of players who deserve better.